NativeScript/docs/content/tutorials/build-a-master-detail-app-with-plain-typescript.md

 ## Folder structure

-Based on the Typescript starter app, we will be creating the following file/folder structure for our application.
+Based on the TypeScript starter app, we will be creating the following file/folder structure for our application.

 ```
 app